 Instead of eras, I’m simply going to point out times the Rams wore a specific color of horns.

 Perhaps the yellow version is the Rams’ most iconic set of horns, the original color that dates back to 1948.
-These horns lasted until 1963, when the team introduced white horns the following season.
+These horns lasted until 1963, when the team introduced white the following season.

 In 2018, the Rams received special permission from the NFL to wear their royal and yellow throwbacks for at least five games, allowing the team to continue wearing the white ram horns during this time.